After years (and years) of delayed production, a film adaptation of Eoin Colfer’s Artemis Fowl will be released, but not as originally intended.

 What is Artemis Fowl’s release date?

-The film will come out on 29th May 2020.
-It was originally slated for release on Friday 9th August 2019 in the UK and USA, but was later delayed.
+The film was originally slated for release on Friday 9th August 2019 in the UK and USA, but was later delayed.

 Dame Judi Dench plays the part of Commander Root, head of the LEPrecon (the fairy world’s equivalent of MI6).